clarkfitzg/pems_fd/paper/paper.md

 We fit the fundamental diagram modeling vehicle flow per 30 seconds as a function of sensor occupancy.
 We used three different increasingly complex piecewise linear functions as shown in figure \ref{med_stn}.

+The median station happened to be on Interstate 80 on the Bay Bridge connecting Oakland and San Francisco, between the toll booth and Yerba Buena Island.

 ![The models used to fit the fundamental diagrams.
 \label{med_stn}](../nonparametric/med_stn.pdf)